vinorodrigues/font-aurebesh/README.md

 ## Features:
 * Correct canon uppercase characters.
 Uppercase characters are however 10% larger - just subtle enough to be visible as a capital.
 * Numerals are represented as western numerals-like characters.

-## To do:
 * Ligatures sporting extended legends for "ch", "ae", "eo", "kh", "ng", "oo", "sh" and "th".

 ## I need help

-I'm no font expert ... so if you have some knowledge to share or recommendations please feel to do so via the [**Issues**](https://github.com/vinorodrigues/font-aurebesh/issues) tab.
+I'm no font expert ... so if you have some knowledge to share or recommendations; please feel free to do so via the [**Issues**](https://github.com/vinorodrigues/font-aurebesh/issues) tab.
 This includes:
 * Spacing and Kerning recommendations
 * Requests for additional characters